 People can talk freely and frankly in mediation.
-What occurs during family mediation cannot be used in civil proceedings unless both parties want it to be or if there are issues regarding children’s safety or criminal activities.
+What occurs during family mediation cannot be used in Civil Court proceedings unless both parties want it to be or if there are issues regarding the safety of children or adults, or criminal activities.

 Mediators are bound by a duty of confidentiality, unless circumstances suggest that the issues being discussed may pose a risk to clients or the wider community.
 Such issues include domestic abuse, child protection, money laundering and terrorism.
 In all circumstances, care is taken to protect confidentiality and no disclosure will be made without discussing the issues first, unless there is an urgent risk of harm.

 If you have concerns about your own safety or the safety of others please go to https://www.relationships-scotland.org.uk/family-support